Building a Data Dashboard for Magic: The Gathering: Initial Design Considerations: Core Phase

 \subsubsection{User-Task Analysis}

 We conducted a user-task analysis using a structured questionnaire designed to capture both the strengths of Playgroup.gg's current practices and the challenges users encountered when exploring its existing static dashboards.
+Although Sedlmair et al. mention interviews as a viable method \cite{sedlmair2012design} and that interviews generate better insights than surveys \cite{Zunaed2021}, we decided to retain the questionnaires.
+Questionnaires allow large amounts of information to be summarized efficiently \cite{Reid1988Questionnaires}, reach much larger populations \cite{Zunaed2021}, and generate data that can be easily quantified and statistically analyzed \cite{Reid1988Questionnaires}.
 The questionnaire was organized into four main sections to assess users' interests and needs concerning: (i) gameplay data, (ii) relationships between different attributes, (iii) visual analytical tasks, and (iv) data comparison contexts (e.g., comparisons between a player's decks, within a specific playgroup, or across all users).
 Each item was rated on a 5-point Likert scale, ranging from \textit{very uninteresting} (-2) to \textit{very interesting} (2).
-We also collected demographic data to understand our sample and assess its diversity.
+We also collected demographic data to understand our sample and assess its inner diversity.